implse/Search_Algorithms/README.md

 ## Linear Search

-Linear search sequentially checks each element of the list until it finds an element that matches the searching value.
+`Linear search` or `sequential search` sequentially checks each element of the list until it finds an element that matches the searching value.

 ### Unordered Linear Search

-Let us assume we are given an array where the order of the elements is not known.
-That means the elements of the array are not sorted.
-In this case, to search for an element we have to scan the complete array and see if the element is in the given array or not.
+Let us assume we are given a list where the order of the elements is not known.
+That means the elements of the list are not sorted.
+In this case, to search for an element we have to scan the complete list and see if the element is in the given list or not.

 ### Sorted / Ordered Linear Search

-If the elements of the array are already sorted, then in many cases we don't have to scan the complete array to see if the element is there in the given array or not.
+If the elements of the list are already sorted, then in many cases we don't have to scan the complete list to see if the element is there in the given list or not.

 If the value `arr[-1]` is greater than the data to be searched, then we just return `-1` without searching the remaining array.

 __Time Complexity:__ `O(n)`

-Linear search is rarely used practically because other search algorithms such as the binary search and hash tables allow significantly faster searching comparison to Linear search.
+`Linear search` is rarely used practically because other search algorithms such as the binary search and hash tables allow significantly faster searching comparison to `Linear search`.

 ## Binary Search